xorbitsai/xoscar/README.md

 ## Why Xoscar
 Xoscar implements the actor model in Python and provides user-friendly APIs that offer significant benefits for building applications on heterogeneous hardware:
-- Abstraction over low-level communication details: Xoscar handles all communication between actors transparently, whether on CPUs, GPUs, or across nodes.
+- **Abstraction over low-level communication details**: Xoscar handles all communication between actors transparently, whether on CPUs, GPUs, or across nodes.
 Developers focus on application logic rather than managing hardware resources and optimizing data transfer.
-- Flexible actor models: Xoscar supports both stateful and stateless actors.
+- **Flexible actor models**: Xoscar supports both stateful and stateless actors.
 Stateful actors ensure thread safety for concurrent systems while stateless actors can handle massive volumes of concurrent messages.
 Developers choose the appropriate actor model for their needs.
-- Batch method: Xoscar provides a batch interface to significantly improve call efficiency when an actor interface is invoked a large number of times.
+- **Batch method**: Xoscar provides a batch interface to significantly improve call efficiency when an actor interface is invoked a large number of times.
-- Advanced debugging support: Xoscar can detect potential issues like deadlocks, long-running calls, and performance bottlenecks that would otherwise be nearly impossible to troubleshoot in a heterogeneous environment.
+- **Advanced debugging support**: Xoscar can detect potential issues like deadlocks, long-running calls, and performance bottlenecks that would otherwise be nearly impossible to troubleshoot in a heterogeneous environment.
-- Automated recovery: If an actor fails for any reason, Xoscar will automatically restart it if you want.
+- **Automated recovery**: If an actor fails for any reason, Xoscar will automatically restart it if you want.
 It can monitor actors and restart them upon failure, enabling fault-tolerant systems.

 ## Overview
 ![architecture.png](doc/source/architecture.png)
-Xoscar allows you to create multiple actor pools on each worker node, typically binding an actor pool to a process or GPU device.
+Xoscar allows you to create multiple actor pools on each worker node, typically binding an actor pool to a CPU core or a GPU card.
 Xoscar provides allocation policies so that whenever an actor is created, it will be instantiated in the appropriate pool based on the specified policy.

 When actors communicate, Xoscar will choose the optimal communication mechanism based on which pools the actors